arnoudcommandeur/Escaperoom/README.md

 Finish the Escape Room within the specified time and earn your own ERC1155 collectable.

+This website is part of the ConsenSys Bootcamp 2020.

+## How to use this website?

+Step 1: Make sure you have installed  all the tools described in the section [Prerequisites](#Prerequisites)

+Step 2: Follow instructions described [Getting started](#Getting-started)

+Step 3: Use the website on your computer.
+A detailed how-to-use movie can be found on Youtube

+## Directory structure

+The project contains the following directories:

+-

 ## Prerequisites

 Please make sure you have all the Ethereum based development tools installed on your computer: